-In areas where lime scale build-up is prevalent this should be avoided by regular cleaning.
-If it should build up, it will have to be removed.
+In areas where lime scale build-up is prevalent this will have to be removed.
 An inhibited proprietary scale solvent can be used such a kettle descaling solvent but it is important to follow the manufacturer's guidelines.
 After descaling it is important to rinse the parts thoroughly in clean water.
-Clean carefully and do not use abrasive materials or scrapers
+Clean carefully and do not use abrasive materials or scrapers.